xavios/learn-next-js/Readme.md

 For `apply()` you provide the first argumentum as the `this`, and inside an array you provide the remaining argumentums of the function.
-For `call()` you provide the first argumentum as the `this`, and then the remaining arguments of the function.
+For `call()` you provide the first argumentum as the `this`, and then the remaining argumentums of the function.

 We can "borrow" functions from other objects this way.